ChrisTs8920/FilePilot/README.md

 - View, Open files and directories
 - Copy and Paste files and directories
 - Create, Delete and Rename files and directories
+- Sorting by name, date modified, type and size (by clicking on the appropriate column)
-- Search for files in current directory
+- Search for files and directories in current directory
+- Keybinds (see Help menu)
 - Themes using [ttkbootstrap](https://github.com/israel-dryer/ttkbootstrap)

 Icons provided by: